Why Should I Use Automation in Project Management Software?

 If the tools, apps, and systems you rely on don’t effectively communicate with each other, they can slow you down and create information silos.
 In this environment, it becomes difficult and time-consuming to pull out and consolidate all of the relevant data to complete an accurate overall picture of your project.

 Without integration and automation, you and your team members are forced to spend more time searching for and aggregating information than actually working.
 Automation helps integrate multiple tools and systems so they can share information, automatically reflect updates, and enable you to view and manage one single source of truth.

 One area where projects often run into bottlenecks and delays is the review and approval process.
 Communications get lost or misplaced, stakeholders don't realize the project is waiting on their approval, and various versions of deliverables are attached to multiple email threads.

 Smart project managers use automation to optimize this process so that all approvers are notified when they need to review something.
-And when feedback is given, the original assignees receive it all in one place, organized chronologically.
-Feedback and approvals are clear and time-stamped.
-And there's much less wasted all around.
+When feedback is given, the original assignees receive it all in one place, organized chronologically.
+Feedback and approvals are clear and time-stamped, and there's much less wasted all around.

-Executives can also use automation to make more accurate forecasts and strategic long-term decisions.
-After all, if they’re getting consistent, automatic updates from a reliable source, they have a better understanding of the overall status and position of the company.
+Executives can also use automation to make more accurate forecasts and long-term strategic decisions.
+After all, if they’re getting consistent, automatic updates from a reliable source, they have a better understanding of the company's overall status and position.